Where: West coast of Haida Gwaii

 - Fishing vessels.

-Adherence to the VPZ trial will be undertaken on a voluntary basis and only when it does not jeopardize the safety of navigation, the vessel, the persons aboard, and the cargo.
+Adherence to the VPZ will be undertaken on a voluntary basis and only when it does not jeopardize the safety of navigation, the vessel, the persons aboard, and the cargo.

 Monitoring and evaluation